radixdlt/official-examples/step-by-step/12-candy-store/README.md

   add the `--manifest` flag, followed by the name of the file you want to save. e.g.
   `resim call-method <COMPONENT_ADDRESS> mint_staff_badge --proof <MANAGER_BADGE_ADDRESS>:1 --manifest manifest.rtm`,
+- example transaction manifests that use the exported variables from setup can be found in the `manifests` directory,
 - once you have some transaction manifests, you can try deploying the package on Stokenet via the [Console](https://stokenet-console.radixdlt.com/deploy-package), then use the